GenesisBots/GenesisBotTemplates/README.md

 ## Hi there 👋
-⭐ GenesisBots — Free AI Bot Templates for Everyone Welcome to GenesisBots, a growing collection of free, open‑source AI bot templates built for developers, traders, researchers, and creators.
+⭐ GenesisBots — Free AI Bots and Bot Templates for Everyone Welcome to GenesisBots, a growing collection of free, open‑source AI bot templates built for developers, traders, researchers, and creators.

 This project exists for one purpose: